Amrindra/Amrindra/README.md

 with analytical programming using JS, HTML, CSS, and Python.
 - Proficient in HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
-- Extensive years of experience in all phases of SDLC including design, development, testing, implementation and support using Python.
+- Great knowledge in all phases of SDLC including design, development, testing, implementation and support.
 - Good Knowledge of Python and Node.js.
 - Experience in designing and implementing responsive web designs and creating custom animations.